27 Most Famous Renaissance Paintings in the World in 2024

 2. Michelangelo, The Creation of Adam (1512)

-If you have ever taken an art history class, then you have probably seen Michelangelo’s The Creation of Adam.
+If you have ever taken an art history class, then you've probably explored the many Michelangelo paintings, especially The Creation of Adam.
 Although replicas of this Renaissance painting exist all over the world, the original mural is on the ceiling of the Sistine Chapel in Vatican City.

 In the world of Italian Renaissance paintings, The Creation of Adam is revered for the way it portrays humanity's connection to the divine.